chrnolte/places-conus/docs/results/data_products/access.rst

 Government, academics, and non-profit users will be able to access the data volume at no cost through the Inter-university Consortium for Political and Social Research (`ICPSR <https://www.icpsr.umich.edu/web/pages/>`_).

-The release is planned for Spring 2024.
+The release is planned for summer 2025.

 **************
 Early adopters